Oscarcumming/University/README.md

 # University
-A Collection of My University Applications
+A Collection of My University Applications.
+These are a developing series of Applications.